Tutorial: Build an Evaluation pipeline

 # dataset = weave.ref('example_labels').get()

-# We define a scoring functions to compare our model predictions with a ground truth label.
+# We define a scoring function to compare our model predictions with a ground truth label.

 @weave.op()